Louis Ricard: National politics (1886–1902)

 He is best known as principal rapporteur of the law on workplace accidents on 1898.

 In 1900 he became a member of the Higher Council on Labor, and chaired the committee on industrial employment of women and children.

 He unexpectedly lost the legislative election of 27 April 1902.

-Last years (1902–21)
+Later years (1902–1921)

 After his electoral defeat Ricard retired from politics and returned to his career as an attorney.

 He was made an officer of the Legion of Honor in 1903 by General André.

-During World War I (1914–18), in 1916 Ricard chaired the committee on regulating military construction companies.
+During World War I (1914–1918), in 1916 Ricard chaired the committee on regulating military construction companies.

 He died on 2 March 1921 in Rouen, Seine-Maritime, aged 81.

 Publications

 Ricard published various legislative proposals and committee reports.
 Other publications include: